Material flow accounts

 - Energy, transport and environment indicators - Pocketbook, 2013

 - EU's resource productivity on the increase - Statistics in focus 22/2012

 - European countries required more materials between 2000 and 2007 - Statistics in focus 9/2011

 - Environmental statistics and accounts in Europe - 2010 edition

 - Environment (env), see:

-- Physical flow and hybrid accounts (env_acp)
+- Material flow accounts (env_ac_mfa)

-- Economy-wide material flow accounts compilation guide 2012
+- Economy-wide material flow accounts compilation guide 2013

-- Economy-wide material flow accounts questionnaire 2012
+- Economy-wide material flow accounts questionnaire 2013

 - Sustainable development indicators